folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 # Introduction

 This thesis describes an implemetation of theoretical work in the area of concurrent programming.
-In particular it is concerned with using formal tools to check the correctness of message passing and allow for flexible error handling.
+In particular it concerns the use of formal tools to check the correctness of message passing programs and allow for flexible error handling.

-An example of a class of errors in message passing is lack of **progress**.
+An example of a class of errors in message passing is lack of **deadlock-freedom**.
 Consider this example of a receive on an empty channel:

 ```haskell